stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

-In this example, suppose a researcher wants to study whether comparable patients under the care of surgical teams vs. non-surgical teams are more likely to have their code status set to limit resuscitation (i.e., any form of any form of `Do not resuscitate', or `DNR').
-Such variation in code status selection could reflect the tendencies that different treatment teams have in counseling and making decisions about life-sustaining treatments for critically ill patients.
+In this example, suppose a researcher wants to study whether comparable patients under the care of surgical teams vs. non-surgical teams are more likely to have their code status set to limit resuscitation (i.e., any form of `DNR').
+From this we could infer tendencies that different treatment teams have in counseling and decision-making about life-sustaining treatments for the critically ill.
 However, the patient groups seen by surgical vs. non-surgical teams are necessarily different, because patients are assigned to treatment teams based on their reason for being in the hospital and their treatment history.
 Thus, a naive comparison of DNR order frequency between care team types would be misleading.
-To better account for these potential differences, we employ a stratified pilot matching design.
-Patients are first stratified by a prognostic score (i.e., their estimated probability of receiving a DNR order if they are not assigned to a surgical care team), and then matched based on propensity score (i.e., a model of their probability of assignment to a surgical care team).
+To better account for these potential differences, we employ a stratified pilot matching design to compare ``treated'' (assigned to a surgical care team) individuals with ``control'' (assigned to a non-surgical care team) ones which are similar in terms of their prognostic and propensity scores.